SMAT-Lab/ArkAnalyzer/docs/cpp_frontend/cpp_frontend_user_guide.md

                 const arkFile: ArkFile = new ArkFile(FileUtils.getFileLanguage(file, this.fileLanguages));
                 arkFile.setScene(this);
                 if (arkFile.getLanguage() === Language.CXX) {
-                    buildArkFileFromFileCpp(file, this.realProjectDir, arkFile, this.projectName, this.includeDirs);
+                    buildArkCxxFileFromFile(file, this.realProjectDir, arkFile, this.projectName, this.includeDirs);
                 } else {
                     buildArkFileFromFile(file, this.realProjectDir, arkFile, this.projectName);
                 }